kdubois/CamelQuarkusVoter/README.md

 The application is composed of the following components:

+### UI
+The _ui_ application displays a list of java stacks/frameworks that you can vote for by clicking the respective button next to it.
+This action calls the _ingester_ app.
+The page also displays a bar chart of the results so far.
+The app is built with Quarkus Qute templating and some crappy javascript/jquery code :P

 ### Ingester

-The _ingester_ application receives requests from the user (via HTTP) and forwards the requests to the Kafka broker.
+The _ingester_ Camel Quarkus application receives requests from the user (via HTTP) and forwards the requests to the Kafka broker.
 The main component of the application:

 * `RestToCamelRoute` : Camel route that receives a rest call and forwards it on to a Kafka broker

 ### Processor

-The _processor_ application receives the vote requests from Kafka, processes them, and writes results into the `votesdb` Postgres DB table.
+The _processor_ Camel Quarkus application receives the vote requests from Kafka, processes them, and writes results into the `votesdb` Postgres DB table.
+As of right now it also returns the results through a /getresults endpoint.
 The application has the following Camel Routes:

 * `processor/VotesRoute` consumes messages from a kafka topic (in json format), extracts the value of 'stackname' and increments the counter of the java stack that matches with this stackname.
 * `RestRoute` returns data from the votes table in json format

 Running in native
 -----------------